-We are hiring an Assistant Volunteer Coordinator to support our food redistribution programs.
+We are hiring a Volunteer Engagement Coordinator to support our food redistribution programs.
 Information about how to apply and the job description are below:

 We look forward to reviewing your submission.
 We will be in touch about the interview process.

 20 Hours per Week at $12 per Hour;